AbdulHaseebKashmirii/portfolio_website/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: "About"
 ---
-I am an undergraduate computer science student passionate about technology and its ability to drive meaningful change.
+I am an undergraduate business analysit student passionate about technology and its ability to drive meaningful change.

 Currently, I am in my junior year at FAST NUCES Karachi, working toward a bachelor’s degree in Computer Science.